arria-nlg/index-arria-workshop/README.md

 bx cf push
 ```

 The console will include the URL that your app is hosted on.
 This will typically be `MANIFEST_HOST_VALUE.mybluemix.net`.
+Try visiting the URL and see your app running on the cloud.

+# Workshop B : Expanding the Narrative

 # License